chipgata/terraform-aws-jenkins-module/README.md

-# terraform-jenkins-module
+# terraform-aws-jenkins-module
-A terraform Jenkins module
+A terraform Jenkins module on AWS